dzaimov01/dzaimov01/README.md

 **`Digital Craftsman`**

-My journey started the very first time I sat on a computer, that thrill never disappiered, it is following me back to this day.
-I am an eager to learn and grow Software Engineering Student making the world a better place with code.
+The inception of my journey traces back to the moment I first took a seat in front of a computer.
+The exhilaration I experienced on that day has never waned; rather, it continues to accompany me to the present moment.
+As a passionate and driven Software Engineering student, I am fueled by an insatiable desire to learn and evolve.
+My mission extends beyond coding; it is about contributing to the enhancement of the world through innovative and impactful software solutions.
+The thrill that sparked within me during those initial computer sessions persists, propelling me forward in my quest to make a positive difference through code.

 ---